 Nature of the work

-All specialists are competent at upper gastrointestinal (GI) endoscopy and some will have had additional training in hepatobiliary endoscopy.
+All specialists are competent at upper gastrointestinal (GI) endoscopy.
+Most will be trained in lower GI endoscopy (flexible sigmoidoscopy and colonoscopy).
+Some will have had additional training in hepatobiliary endoscopy (ERCP) or small bowel endoscopy (wireless capsule endoscopy or enteroscopy).
 Most will participate in acute gastroenterology admissions and manage a broad range of gastrointestinal disease, either in outpatients or following admission.

 Gastroenterologists treat conditions such as: